DnaX/Samsung_16LF01_VFD/README.md

 _Written by Daniele Napolitano, distributed under GPL._

-Samsung_16LF01_VFD is an Arduino library designed for displaying characters on Samsung 16LF01 series 16 segment VFD with synchronous serial protocol.
+Samsung_16LF01_VFD is an Arduino library designed for displaying characters on Samsung 16LF01 series 16-segments VFD with synchronous serial protocol.
 The API used tries to be compatible with the [LiquidCrystal](http://arduino.cc/en/Reference/LiquidCrystal) library.

-Samsung_16LF01_VFD is tested with the following displays:
+Samsung_16LF01_VFD fully tested with the following displays:

  * Samsung 16LF01UA3